solliancenet/microsoft-mysql-developer-guide/06_Securing/06_00_Securing.md

   - [Create and manage Azure Database for MySQL firewall rules by using the Azure portal](https://docs.microsoft.com/azure/mysql/howto-manage-firewall-using-portal)
   - [Create and manage Azure Database for MySQL firewall rules by using the Azure CLI](https://docs.microsoft.com/azure/mysql/howto-manage-firewall-using-cli)
   - [ARM Reference for Firewall Rules](https://docs.microsoft.com/azure/templates/microsoft.dbformysql/servers/firewallrules?tabs=json)

-## Microsoft Defender for Cloud

-There are two levels at which you can monitor activities; the control plane and the data plane.
-The control plane is commonly referred to as Cloud security posture management (CSPM) where as the data plane is equivaent to Cloud workload protection (CWP).

- In terms of the control place, the Azure Activity log is what keeps track of the changes in Azure (such as creating or modifiying a new resource).
-However when working with the data plane, which tends to be the majority of the focus of cloud security efforts, something else will be needed to monitor the workload itself rather than the things outside the workload in the cloud hosting environment.

-[Microsoft Defender for Cloud](https://docs.microsoft.com/en-us/azure/defender-for-cloud/defender-for-cloud-introduction) provides [workload protections for Azure Database](https://docs.microsoft.com/en-us/azure/defender-for-cloud/quickstart-enable-database-protections) workloads such as Azure Database for SQL, Postgres and MySQL.

-For a list of the items that Microsoft Defender reviews for open source databases, reference the [Alerts reference](https://docs.microsoft.com/en-us/azure/defender-for-cloud/alerts-reference#alerts-osrdb).

 ## Microsoft Sentinel